mattdrmmnd/dynamic-blog/README.md

 ### ⚡ Current Status:
 - ✅ Completed - Visual Design with Figma
 - ✅ Completed - Set up Vite and Tailwindcss on the local drive.
+- ✅ Completed- Develop client-side frontend
-- ⏳ In Progress - Develop client-side frontend
+- ⏳ In Progress - Develop admin / cms frontend

 ### 🛠️ Strategy
 - Building the application with PHP and MySQL, including server-side logic, database architecture, and dynamic content management